When are municipal elections?

 The next general municipal election will be held on Monday, November 5, 2018.
-The municipal election for the Resort Municipality will be held Monday, August 13, 2018.
+The municipal council for the Resort Municipality was elected by acclamation on August 3, 2018.

 All municipalities must adopt a Campaign Contributions and Election Expenses Bylaw.
 Municipalities can include other election related rules in their Election Bylaw.
 Be sure to check your municipality's election bylaw for additional rules.